7Block Labs

 • Entity

-• Articles include DAO status + contract identifiers (where required) (law.justia.com)
+• Make sure the Articles include DAO status and contract identifiers where needed (law.justia.com).

 • Governance